CSS Inline Layout Module Level 3

 CSS uses the following text-based metrics as baselines for inline layout functions such as alignment, box sizing, and initial letter layout.

-The CSSWG would like to know which baseline values are necessary for each property that uses them (dominant-baseline, alignment-baseline, text-box-edge, initial-letter-align): if any can be dropped, or any need to be added.
+The CSSWG would like to know which baseline values are necessary for each property that uses them (dominant-baseline, alignment-baseline, text-box-edge, line-fit-edge, initial-letter-align): if any can be dropped, or any need to be added.
 See Issue 859.

 alphabetic